 6. Type "speak" into the search bar, then tap Speak Text.

 7. Tap Text.
 Now enter what you want Siri to announce and tap Done.

 8. Tap the blue chevron to see spoken options, including the rate (or speed) at which the text is spoken, the pitch of the voice and the language and voice of Siri.

 9. Tap the play button in the bottom right to hear the text read out.
 Tap Next when you're happy.

 10. Toggle Ask Before Running to off.
 A pop-up warning will appear asking you to confirm your choice.
 Tap Don't Ask, then tap Done.

 And you're done!
 Now, whenever your battery reaches the specified level, you'll be notified out loud by Siri.
 Careful you don't ask Siri to say anything too rude, as this automation will work regardless of being on silent mode.

-If you're looking for more iPhone hints and tips, we have a range of helpful iOS-themed guides, including how to edit photos on iPhone, how to block websites on Safari, how to identify plants on iPhone, how to stop spam texts on iPhone, how to edit PDFs on iPhone and iPad and how to track flights on iPhone.
+If you're looking for more iPhone hints and tips, we have a range of helpful iOS-themed guides, including how to change ringer volume on iPhone, how to edit photos on iPhone, how to block websites on Safari, how to identify plants on iPhone, how to stop spam texts on iPhone, how to edit PDFs on iPhone and iPad and how to track flights on iPhone.